-Pros: Built with navigation in mind, dedicated devices usually have excellent speakers and shine-free screens, and most come with free updates for the most recent maps.
+- Built with navigation in mind, dedicated devices usually have good speakers and matte, non-reflective screens

-Cons: A separate device to carry around.
-If you require additional maps further down the line, purchasing them can be expensive.
+- If you require additional maps further down the line (such as for driving in Europe), purchasing them can be expensive

 To make sure you get the most out of your sat nav, here are a few tips when you're looking to buy: